tomucker/tomucker.github.io/_drafts/playing-with-power.md

 The niagara of uncritical publicity with which the European Union has been conveyed to us is deceitful.

 The European Union which centralises the power of 28 sovereign nations is void of self-limiting principles and has the extent of its power constantly widened, too few have considered the possible outcomes of such an organisation.

 > The way they've been building it top down from Brussels is doomed to fail.
 This is 2016.
-They are still thinking 1950 economics
+They are still thinking 1950 economics.
 > --<cite>Nassim Nicholas Taleb</cite>

 * Decentralisation